JAO1988/ColorHoster-JSON/README.md

 - **Still unsure?**\
   • Reach out to JAO1988 (Siphoned Anomaly) within the `OpenRGB` Discord Channel.\
   • Support questsions or concerns for QMK-related issues should be relayed to the `qmk-firmware-hacking` channel.

+## Contributing
+- Add new vendor JSONs under keyboard/ with a `Readme.md` file which includes a QMK Repsoitory Github URL and basic setup commands to pull the repository.